 56 Pages Posted: 13 Jun 2017 Last revised: 10 Feb 2020

 Date Written: February 6, 2020

-Throughout history and across countries, women appear more likely than men to enter politics on the heels of a close relative or spouse.
-We introduce a theoretical explanation that can help to explain this dynastic bias in gender representation by integrating political selection decisions with informational inequalities across social groups.
-Legislator-level data from twelve democracies and candidate-level data from Sweden and Ireland support the idea that dynastic ties are differentially more helpful to women seeking to win elections, and that the quality of predecessors is more relevant for the evaluation of female successors than their male counterparts.
-The role of informational inequalities in explaining the dynastic bias in gender representation is also reflected in a declining bias over time and a differential effect of the introduction of a gender quota in Sweden across municipalities with varying levels of ex ante gender representation.
+Throughout history and across countries, women appear more likely than men to enter politics on the heels of a close family relative or spouse.
+To explain this dynastic bias in women’s representation, we introduce a theory that integrates political selection decisions with informational inequalities across social groups.
+Candidates with dynastic ties benefit from the established reputations of their predecessors, but these signals of quality are more important to newcomers such as women.
+Legislator-level data from twelve democracies and candidate-level data from Ireland and Sweden support the idea that dynastic ties are differentially more helpful to women, and that the quality of predecessors may be more relevant for the entry and evaluation of female successors than their male counterparts.
+The role of informational inequalities is also reflected in the declining dynastic bias over time (as more women enter politics), and in the differential effect of a gender quota across Swedish municipalities.

-Keywords: Dynasties, Gender Representation, Gender Quota, Sweden, Ireland
+Keywords: Dynasties, Gender Representation, Gender Quota, Ireland, Sweden

 JEL Classification: D72